 If you get an alert that says this version of iOS is not compatible with your device, that means Apple has closed the window.
 You're probably stuck with iOS 10, but we'll look into any remaining methods of downgrading when we next update this article.

-How to remove the iOS 10 public beta and go back to iOS 9: Downgrade from iOS 10
+How to remove the iOS 10 and go back to iOS 9: Downgrade from iOS 10

-Let's deal next with those who have installed iOS early, be it via the public beta or developer preview.
+Let's deal next with those who have installed iOS, be it via the final release or developer preview.